eb-del/mettle/content/Factions/Pantheons.md

   -
 ---

 A **pantheon**[^pan] is a [[Humans|human]]-defined set of—either or both—[[Eternals|gods]] (eternals) and other deified beings, applied in the context of human worship, religion, and tradition.

+# Known Pantheons
 A vast variety of pantheons exist across the world, some overlapping.
-Not all pantheons describe the true relationships between eternals, and not all eternals have been placed into pantheons.
+Not all pantheons describe the true relationships between eternals, and not all eternals have been placed into pantheons (see [[Eternals#No Known Pantheon|eternals with no known pantheon]]).

 - [[Adelphine Pantheon]]
 - [[Oric Pantheon]]